Grumman EA-6B Prowler: Origins

-During 1966, development of the EA-6B, a substantially redesigned and more advanced model, commenced as a replacement for the EKA-3B Skywarriors then being operated by the United States Navy.
-The redesign included the lengthening of the forward fuselage to create a rear area that accommodated a larger four-seat cockpit while an antenna fairing was added to the tip of the vertical stabilizer.
-The EA-6B was powered by a pair of Pratt & Whitney J52 turbojet engines, which enable it to attain high subsonic speeds.
+During 1966, development of the EA-6B, a substantially redesigned and more advanced model, commenced as a replacement for the EKA-3B Skywarriors then being operated by the USN.
+The redesign included the lengthening of the forward fuselage to create a rear area that accommodated a larger four-seat cockpit, while an antenna fairing was added to the tip of the vertical stabilizer.
+The EA-6B was powered by a pair of Pratt & Whitney J52 turbojet engines, which enabled it to attain high subsonic speeds.
 On 14 November 1966, Grumman was awarded a $12.7 million contract to develop an EA-6B prototype.
 On 25 May 1968, the EA-6B performed its maiden flight; it entered regular service on aircraft carriers during July 1971.
 Three prototype EA-6Bs were converted from A-6As, and five EA-6Bs were developmental airplanes.
-Between 1966 and 1991, a total of 170 EA-6B production aircraft were manufactured.
+Between 1966 and 1991, 170 EA-6B production aircraft were manufactured.

 The EA-6B was continually upgraded over the years.
 The first such upgrade was named "expanded capability" (EXCAP) beginning in 1973.
 Then came "improved capability" (ICAP) in 1976 and ICAP II in 1980.
 The ICAP II upgrade provided the EA-6B with the capability of firing Shrike missiles and AGM-88 HARM missiles.